grafana/grafana/docs/sources/http_api/access_control.md

 # Access Control API

-> The Access Control is only available in Grafana Enterprise.
+> The Access Control API is only available in Grafana Enterprise.
 Read more about [Grafana Enterprise]({{< relref "../enterprise" >}}).

+> Only available in Grafana Enterprise v8.0+.

-This API can be used to create, update, get and list roles, and add or revoke role assignments for built-in roles.
+The API can be used to create, update, get and list roles, and add or revoke role assignments for built-in roles.
 By default, the API assumes that the requests are done for the organization that users is signed in.
 Refer to [Access Control Roles]({{< relref "../enterprise/access-control/concepts" >}}) to learn more about how you can use access control.

 ## Create and manage custom roles